-- Disconnect the wiring harness from the ABS sensor.
+- Disconnect the wiring harness from the anti-lock braking system sensor.
 This will allow you to test the wiring separately from the sensor.

 - Use a multimeter to test the wiring for continuity.
 Set the multimeter to measure resistance and touch the probes to the wiring terminals.
 If the wiring is intact, you should see a low resistance reading on the multimeter display.

 - Check the wiring for voltage.
 Set the multimeter to measure voltage and touch the probes to the wiring terminals.
 You should see a voltage reading that matches your vehicle’s specifications.